puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `dmgr_port`

 String.
 The SOAP port that should be used for federation.
 You normally don't need to specify this, as it's handled by exporting and collecting resources.

 ##### `template_path`

 String.
 Must be an absolute path.
 Defaults to `${instance_base}/profileTemplates/app`

 Should point to the full path to profile templates for creating the profile.

 ##### `options`

 String.
-Defaults to `-create -profileName ${profile_name} -profilePath
-${profile_base}/${profile_name} -templatePath ${_template_path} -nodeName
-${node_name} -hostName ${::fqdn} -federateLater true -cellName standalone`

-These are the options that are passed to `manageprofiles.sh` to create the profile.

-If you specify a value for `options`, none of the defaults will be used.
+The options that are passed to `manageprofiles.sh` to create the profile.
+If you specify a value for `options`, none of the defaults are used.

+Defaults to `-create -profileName ${profile_name} -profilePath ${profile_base}/${profile_name} -templatePath ${_template_path} -nodeName ${node_name} -hostName ${::fqdn} -federateLater true -cellName standalone`

-For application servers, the default cell name will be `standalone`, which is intentional.
-Upon federation (which we aren't doing as part of the profile creation), the application server will federate with the specified cell.
+For application servers, the default cell name is `standalone`.
+Upon federation (which we aren't doing as part of the profile creation), the application server federates with the specified cell.

 ##### `manage_federation`

 Boolean.
-Defaults to `true`

 Specifies whether federation should be managed by this defined type or not.
 If not, the user is responsible for federation.
+Defaults to `true`.

 The `websphere_federate` type is used to handle the federation.

 Federation, by default, requires a data file to have been exported by the DMGR host and collected by the application server.
-This defined type will collect any _exported_ datafiles that match the DMGR host and cell.
+This defined type collects any _exported_ datafiles that match the DMGR host and cell.

 ##### `manage_service`

 Boolean.
+Specifies whether the service for the app profile should be managed by this defined type instance.
+In IBM terms, this is `startNode.sh` and `stopNode.sh`.
 Defaults to `true`.
-Specifies whether the service for the app profile should be managed by this defined type instance.
-In IBM terms, this is `startNode.sh` and `stopNode.sh`

 If set to `false`, the service should be managed via the `websphere_application_server::profile::service` defined type by the user.

 ##### `manage_sdk`

 Boolean.
+Specifies whether SDK versions should be managed by this defined type instance or not.
+Essentially, when managed here, it sets the default SDK for servers created under this profile.
 Defaults to `false`.
-Specifies whether SDK versions should be managed by this defined type instance or not.
-Essentially, when managed here, it will set the default SDK for servers created under this profile.

 This is only relevant if `manage_federation` is `true`.

 ##### `sdk_name`

 String.
 The SDK name to set if `manage_sdk` is `true`.
 This parameter is _required_ if `manage_sdk` is true.
 By default, it has no value set.

 Example: `1.71_64`

 Refer to the details for the `websphere_sdk` resource type for more information.

-This is only relevant if `manage_federation` and `manage_sdk` is `true`
+This is only relevant if `manage_federation` and `manage_sdk` is `true`.

 #### Defined Type: websphere_application_server::profile::service